 Advise your employee to contact the Integrated Service Center for assistance with questions about benefits and health insurance continuation.
 UW-paid medical and dental coverage ends at midnight on the last day of the month of termination from a benefits eligible position, as long as the employee was paid for at least eight hours that month.

 Employees can learn about the federal COBRA law that allows insurance continuation by self-payment of premiums for up to 18 months after termination.
 Visit the Benefit’s COBRA page to download the enrollment form.

-Consider referring an employee facing termination to UW CareLink, the UW’s employee assistance program, which offers professional counseling for up to three sessions per concern.
+Consider referring an employee facing termination to the WA Employee Assistance Program, which offers professional counseling for up to three sessions per concern.